Home/Compare/OpenMemory vs MemOS

 What is the difference between OpenMemory and MemOS?

 OpenMemory: Local persistent memory store for LLM applications.
-MemOS: Self-evolving memory OS for LLM & AI Agents.
+MemOS: Self-evolving memory OS for LLM & AI Agents: ultra-persistent memory, hybrid-retrieval, and cross-task skill reuse.
 See the comparison table for live GitHub stats and shared categories.

 When should I choose OpenMemory over MemOS?